A croc attack! . . .

 As the keening faded, ancient Africa faded with it, as it had done over the centuries to lurk, watch, and wait as the new world carelessly reasserted itself.

-Then as I stopped before her, she opened her eyes to pour the black ink of her stare all over me.
+As I stopped before her, she opened her eyes and poured the black ink of her stare over me.

 Beneath the ebullient spread of the boughs of the big trees at the river’s edge, the sloping cut of the boat launch offers easy access to the river.
 It is where they pump the water up into the holding tank behind the kitchen.
 From the drag marks it was obviously the site of the attack.
 Eddie had not been moved far.
 He lay on a blanket at the ramp’s eroded crest.